The Dominance and Monopolies Review: Germany

-There are two different concepts of market power in German competition law.
-The assessment of 'absolute' single or collective dominance requires a definition of the relevant market as well as the assessment of market power on the relevant market based on the prevailing market structure and market conditions.
+- The assessment of 'absolute' single or collective dominance requires a definition of the relevant market as well as the assessment of market power on the relevant market based on the prevailing market structure and market conditions.
 In the assessment of dominance, the FCO and the German courts continue to place considerable importance on market shares and have only slowly started to adopt the more sophisticated economic analyses used by the EU Commission.

 i Market definition

 In defining relevant product markets, the German courts and the FCO primarily analyse the substitutability of goods and services from a demand-side perspective based on the intended use, characteristics and price of the relevant products.
-In some cases, the FCO also refers to the 'small but significant and non-transitory increase in price' test as an additional, but not the only or the principal, criterion for market definition.22 The concept of supply-side substitution (i.e., other manufacturers being able and willing to adjust their production within a short time and without significant cost) is also taken into account if the demand-side perspective leads to overly narrow markets.23
+In some cases, the FCO also refers to the 'small but significant and non-transitory increase in price' test as an additional, but not the only or the principal, criterion for market definition.23 The concept of supply-side substitution (i.e., other manufacturers being able and willing to adjust their production within a short time and without significant cost) is also taken into account if the demand-side perspective leads to overly narrow markets.24

-As under EU law, the relevant geographic market comprises the area in which the enterprises concerned compete, in which the conditions of competition are sufficiently homogeneous, and that can be distinguished from neighbouring areas because of appreciably different competitive conditions.24
+As under EU law, the relevant geographic market comprises the area in which the enterprises concerned compete, in which the conditions of competition are sufficiently homogeneous, and that can be distinguished from neighbouring areas because of appreciably different competitive conditions.25

 In practice, ex post behavioural enforcement tends to take a somewhat narrower view on market definition than merger control, given that the perspective of specific customers or competitors potentially harmed by the conduct at issue that cannot switch to alternative suppliers, can sometimes influence the assessment.

-According to Section 18(1) ARC, single dominance exists if a company is either without competitors, or not exposed to significant competition or in a 'superior market position' as compared with its competitors (which can exist even if there is significant competition in the market).
+According to Section 18(1) of the ARC, single dominance exists if a company is either without competitors, or not exposed to significant competition or in a 'superior market position' as compared with its competitors (which can exist even if there is significant competition in the market).
 Single dominance exists where the market power of an enterprise enables it to act without sufficient constraints from the marketplace (i.e., a situation in which an enterprise is able to act to an appreciable extent independently of its competitors, customers, suppliers and, ultimately, consumers).